fivedee/15x15-Choc-Keycap/README.md

 - Oriented on one of the outer edges of the keycap
 - Brim and supports are enabled
 ## Inspirations
 I was heavily inspired by the "wrk." keycaps, designed and sold by [WORK LOUDER](https://worklouder.cc/shop/wrk-blind/).
 In addition, @koozie's (Please let me know if you have a GitHub!)
-[Choc Louder](https://www.printables.com/model/1066117-choc-louder-keycaps-choc-and-mx-spacing) keycaps showed to me that a keycap in that style can be FDM printed sucessfully.
+[Choc Louder](https://www.printables.com/model/1066117-choc-louder-keycaps-choc-and-mx-spacing) keycaps showed to me that a keycap in that style can be FDM printed successfully.
 ## More Pictures
 ![irl](https://raw.githubusercontent.com/fivedee/15x15-Choc-Keycap/refs/heads/main/images/irl.jpg)
 ![cad2](https://raw.githubusercontent.com/fivedee/15x15-Choc-Keycap/refs/heads/main/images/cad2.png)